suusanp/stealth-health/m3/Architechture.md

 1. **Regulatory Compliance:**

-   - The application will strictly adhere to the guidelines outlined in the **Personal Information Protection and Electronic Documents Act (PIPEDA)**, as mandated by the Canadian government.
+   - The application will strictly adhere to the guidelines outlined in the **Personal Information Protection and Electronic Documents Act (PIPEDA)** [^3], as mandated by the Canadian government.

 2. **Explicit User Consent:**